hlandau/acmetool/_doc/SCHEMA.md

     only an "url" file), cache them, waiting for them to become available if necessary.

+  - If there are any certificates marked for revocation (meaning that a "revoke" file exists in the certificate directory), but which are not marked as being revoked (meaning that a "revoked" file exists in the certificate directory), request revocation of the certificate and, having obtained confirmation of that revocation, create an empty file "revoked" in the certificate directory.

   - For each target, satisfy that target.

     To satisfy a target: